 Beaupere is currently developing a new flour made from eggplant.
 Crazy, right?
 Yet my bet's on Beaupere.
 There wasn't a pastry or bread I tasted that even whispered "gluten-free" to me.
 All I wished for was to be hungry again, and soon!
 Thankfully, you can enjoy breakfast, lunch, and an afternoon snack at any of the Maison Violette boulangeries within the walls of Avignon.

 Carrying on the family's love of health are Beaupere's wife, Agathe, a dietician; their son, Victor, a chiropractor; and their daughter, Violette, a lawyer.
 What might a lawyer have to do with health?
 This one is the inspiration for the bakeries' name, a respected and trusted brand in the region supplying more than 30 restaurants with private-label baked goods.

-The enterprise has further expanded with a new production facility, which opened in July 2019.
+The enterprise expanded with a new production facility in July 2019.
 "There's nothing quite like working in a purposefully designed space," Beaupere says.
 "It's a real pleasure."
-It includes an area for teaching workshops for customers who have experienced the quality gluten-free baked goods and want to try their hand at home.
-I recommend reserving a seat in advance when planning a visit to Avignon—and come hungry!
+The facility includes an area for teaching workshops for those who have experienced quality gluten-free baked goods and want to try their hand at home.
+I recommend reserving a seat in advance when planning a visit to Avignon—you won't be disappointed!

 Ready to roll to our next adventure?
-Lyon, a two-and-a-half-hour drive north, has a story to tell about another exceptional baker.
+A two-and-a-half-hour drive north, Lyon has a story to tell about another exceptional baker.